ESMValGroup/ESMValTool_Tutorial/_episodes/03-configuration.md

 - " ``output_dir`` is the destination directory."
 ---

-Contents:

 Exercise: Copy the user config to your working area
 Exercise: Make site specific configuration information(ie the changes needed to you config-user.yml file before you can run)

 ## The configuration file

 The ``config-user.yml`` configuration file contains all the global level information needed by ESMValTool to run.
 This is an [YAML file](https://yaml.org/spec/1.2/spec.html).
-An example configuration file can be found in the [root directory of the ESMValTool repository](https://github.com/ESMValGroup/ESMValTool/blob/master/config-user-example.yml).
+An example configuration file can be found in the root directory of the ESMValTool repository: [config-user-example.yml](https://github.com/ESMValGroup/ESMValTool/blob/master/config-user-example.yml).

-Let's download it in our working directory ``esmvaltool_tutorial`` that is made during the [Setup](https://esmvalgroup.github.io/tutorial/setup.html).
+Let's download it to our working directory ``esmvaltool_tutorial`` that is made during the [Setup](https://esmvalgroup.github.io/tutorial/setup.html).
-Click on [this link](https://raw.githubusercontent.com/ESMValGroup/ESMValTool/master/config-user-example.yml) to see a raw version of the file, right-click and press save as, then you can rename it to ``config-user.yml`` and save it into the working directory ``esmvaltool_tutorial``.
+To do that, click on [this link](https://raw.githubusercontent.com/ESMValGroup/ESMValTool/master/config-user-example.yml) to see a raw version of the file, right-click and press ``save as``, then you can rename it to ``config-user.yml`` and save it into the working directory ``esmvaltool_tutorial``.

-Lets change our working directory to ``esmvaltool_tutorial``.
-Then, we run a text editor called Nano to open it:
+Now in a terminal, let's change our working directory to ``esmvaltool_tutorial``.
+Then, we run a text editor called Nano to open the configuration file:

 ~~~bash
   cd esmvaltool_tutorial